parcivad/ips-bmw-cardata/README.md

 # IPS BMW CarData
 ![Symcon](https://img.shields.io/badge/Symcon-IPSModuleStrict-blue?style=flat) ![Symcon Version](https://img.shields.io/badge/Symcon%20Version->7.0-green?style=flat) ![Version](https://img.shields.io/badge/Version-Beta%20v1.0-yellow?style=flat) ![Build](https://img.shields.io/badge/Build-testing-important?style=flat)

-This is a IP-Symcon third party module for the public BMW CarData integration to use it in your Symcon system.
+This is an IP-Symcon third party module for the public BMW CarData integration to use it in your Symcon system.
 With the module you can access up to 250+ data points of your vehicle depending on capability of the vehicle.
-The module provides you with a selector so you can choose with telematic data you want to include in your Symcon and handles all the authorization for you.
+The module provides you with a selector so you can choose which telematic data you want to include in your IP-Symcon.
 Additional to that there is an automatic update function so you can keep your data up to date.
+There is no method or functionality to send actions to the vehicle as the public BMW CarData integration does not provide these methods.

 ![Example of the Vehicle Instance](/exampleVehicleInstance.png)

-## Getting Started
+# Getting Started
 Get started in two easy steps.
 After that you can continue in the BMW CarData Communicator instance to finish your setup.

 1. Install the **BMW CarData** Module via the IP-Symcon Module Store that you can find in the Management Console.
-Do not auto create a Vehicle instance as suggested from the installation.
+Do not auto create a vehicle instance as suggested from the installation.
 2. Create the **BMW CarData Communicator** in the Splitter Category.
 From there on follow the guide on how to add your BMW Vehicles.

 ## Automatic updates
-You can set a automatic update in the vehicle configuration to update the telematic data variables with a given time interval.
+You can set an automatic update in the vehicle configuration to update the telematic data variables with a given time interval.
 Account for the API rate limit on one or more vehicles when using this feature!

 ## Methods
 ### BMW_getBasicData()